 Appropriate measures, such as strengthening financial supports for students and creating systems for the adults' learning at universities to receive proper recognition, should be taken to help adults' learning (and to eliminate barriers to learning) at universities, so that anyone can enjoy higher education (both at undergraduate and postgraduate level) as they wish and when necessary.
-It is important to take a step in this direction from the viewpoint of securing the right to learning of the workers/adults as well as redressing the social gap and preventing its reproduction over generations.
-On the other hand, more efforts are necessary on the side of universities as well, which still very strongly expect 18+ generation who continue to study after high school as the main candidates of their formal students, in such areas as creating more appropriate systems for accepting adult students, advancing the quality of education they offer, and developing those curricula which are tailored for adult learners or match better the needs of the current society where people's lives and careers can become It is also important that universities themselves unstable rather easily. deepen the understanding about their own role in promoting lifelong learning activities in a local society and sincerely include such function in their mainstream work.
+It is important to take a step in this direction in view of guaranteeing workers'/adults' right to learning as well as redressing the social gap and preventing its reproduction over generations.
+On the other hand, more efforts are necessary on the side of universities as well, which still very strongly expect 18+ generation who continue to study after high school as the main candidates of their formal students, in such areas as creating more appropriate systems for accepting adult students, advancing the quality of education they offer, and developing those curricula which are tailored for adult learners or match better the needs of the current society in which people's lives and careers can become unstable rather easily.
+It is also important that universities themselves deepen the understanding about their own role in promoting lifelong learning activities in a local society and sincerely include such function in their mainstream work.

-(original chapter in Japanese written by the Committee on International Affairs, JSSACE / translated by TOKIWA-FUSE Miho, JSSACE)
+(Original chapter in Japanese written by

-\In this chapter Japanese names are spelled in the original East Asian order, in which the family-name comes first.
+the Committee on International Affairs of JSSACE ;Ttranslated by JSSACE:TOKIWA-FUSE Miho,) Spelled in the East Asian order, in which the family-name comes first.